Mullerian Duct

-Mullerian duct, also known as paramesonephric duct, is a paired embryological structure that gives rise to female internal genitalia.
-It develops to form the cervix, uterus, upper one thirds of the vagina and both fallopian tubes.
+Müllerian duct, also known as the paramesonephric duct, is a paired embryological structure that gives rise to female internal genitalia.
+It develops to form the cervix, uterus, upper one-third of the vagina and both fallopian tubes.

-The mullerian duct is present in embryos of both the sexes, but they develop only in females and degenerate in the males.
-The developing testes in the males produces anti-mullerian hormone (AMH) that ceases the development of female reproductive organs in males.
+The Müllerian duct is present in embryos of both sexes, but they develop only in females and degenerate in males.
+The developing testes in the males produce the Anti-Müllerian hormone (AMH) that ceases the development of female reproductive organs in males.

 Wolffian Duct

-Wolffian ducts, also known as mesonephric ducts, are a paired embryological structure that give rise to internal male genitalia.
+Wolffian ducts, also known as mesonephric ducts, are paired embryological structures that give rise to internal male genitalia.
 They develop into vas deferens, seminal vesicles and epididymis.

-The ducts develop into the structures under the influence of male androgens such as testosterone.
+The ducts develop into structures under the influence of male androgens, such as testosterone.
 The ducts are named after a German physiologist Caspar Friedrich Wolff who described it in 1759.

 Improper development of the ducts can lead to congenital absence of the vas deferens, and mutations in the androgen receptor can present with the development of female genitalia.